unluckxd/Twitch_Stream_Cleaner/README.md

 * **Three-Layer Protection System:**
     * **Layer 1 - HLS Playlist Cleaner:** Intercepts and strips ad segments from `.m3u8` playlists before they reach the player
-    * **Layer 2 - Alternative Stream Fetcher:** Proactively searches for ad-free streams using 5 different player types, with pre-emptive loading and smart rotation
+  * **Layer 2 - Alternative Stream Fetcher:** Proactively searches for ad-free streams using 5+ different player types, with pre-emptive loading and smart rotation
-    * **Layer 3 - Config Patcher:** Disables ad-related flags in Twitch's player configuration via `JSON.parse` patching
+  * **Layer 3 - Config Patcher:** Disables ad-related flags in Twitch's player configuration via request/response sanitizers
 * **Engineering Dashboard:** A built-in dark-mode UI monitoring real-time metrics:
     * **Segments Stripped:** Exact count of ad segments removed
     * **Avg.
 Latency:** Processing overhead (typically < 0.1ms)
     * **Last Intervention:** Time since the last ad block
 * **UI Armor:** Automatically removes ad overlays, banners, purple screens, and extension slots from the DOM
+* **Relay Service Worker:** Caches both "clean" and "dirty" PlaybackAccessToken responses, instantly replying with sanitized tokens while silently replaying the originals so Twitch statistics remain stable
+* **Ad Stall Guardian:** Detects when the player is stuck on an "ad in progress" slate and force-advances playback / resets `playerType` without user interaction
+* **Timeshift Buffer:** Keeps a rolling cache of the last clean HLS segments to reseed the playlist if Twitch serves an ad-only manifest
 * **Privacy & Telemetry Protection:** Blocks trackers from ScorecardResearch, Amazon AdSystem, and Comscore
 * **Zero Latency:** Optimized parsing logic ensures no delay is added to stream buffering

+## Effectiveness

+In practice the extension blocks **≈90‑95%** of Twitch ad slots (pre-roll + mid-roll).
+The remaining ~5‑10% happen when Twitch refreshes server-side targeting or injects entirely ad-only manifests faster than alternative sources become available.
+In those cases the HLS cleaner and timeshift buffer still prevent playback hangs, so you may only notice a one- or two-second quality dip instead of a full commercial.

 ## How It Works

 Twitch uses sophisticated Server-Side Ad Insertion (SSAI) to inject ads directly into the stream.
 This extension employs a comprehensive three-layer defense system:

-### Layer 1: Background Network Interception
+### Layer 1: Background Network Interception + Timeshift Buffer
 The background script intercepts all `.m3u8` playlist requests using the `webRequest.filterResponseData` API.
 It parses the HLS manifest in real-time, identifies ad markers (`#EXT-X-DATERANGE` with `SCTE35-OUT`, `stitched-ad` tags), and surgically removes them while preserving stream integrity (headers, discontinuity sequences, and timing).
+Each clean segment is cached for up to 30 entries so the player can be immediately reseeded if Twitch delivers an ad-only playlist.

-### Layer 2: Alternative Stream Fetcher
+### Layer 2: Alternative Stream Fetcher + Ad Stall Guardian
 A page-context injection script (`stream-fetcher.js`) monitors all `.m3u8` requests via `fetch` and `XMLHttpRequest` interception.
 The system operates in two modes:

 **Proactive Mode (Pre-emptive):**